Nash Equilibria on (Un)Stable Networks

-Individuals' behaviors and relationships materialize fundamentally different decision processes.
-Whereas for an individual to engage in a certain behavior she need not consider any but her own incentives, for a relationship to emerge and be sustained, there needs to be a consensus between both parties.
-The consensual nature of human relationships places particular restrictions, which I term \emph{stability constraints}, on the outcome of individuals' decisions to engage in a given behavior or in a given relationship.
-Simply put, individuals confine their choices of friendships to those for which there is a mutual consent.
+In response to a change in their environment, individuals may choose to follow the responses of their friends or, alternatively, choose to change their friends.
+In the context of evaluating public policies (e.g., an excise tax on tobacco consumption), these decisions motivate a shift from questions such as how the friendship network \emph{propagates} changes in individuals' behaviors, say, due to a policy change (e.g., an increase in tobacco price), to questions such as how the friendship network \emph{responds} to such changes in individuals' behaviors.
+This paper studies this shift in perspective from both a theoretical and public policy view.

+In order to do so, consider an environment where individuals choose both their behaviors and friendships.
+While these choices are fundamentally different, their difference is not related to the presence of strategic incentives or instincts for selfish decisions.
+Rather, choosing a friend presumes a consent (\citealp{Jackson_Wolinsky_1996}) while choosing behaviors does not (\citealp{Nash1950}).
+The tension between the instinct for selfish choices and the consensual nature of humans' friendships can be prototyped as a game of link and node statuses where players' decision problem is augmented with a set of \emph{stability constraints}.
+These constraints reflect that a player internalizes the the need for consent in forming links, or in other words, a player chooses her links only among those who desire to be her friends.

-Given an agent's incentives, her observed links and behaviors are likely to compare favorably against her alternatives, i.e., are likely to be robust against a set of feasible deviations.
-Reasoning about the complexity of individuals' decision problem\footnote{There are $2^{n-1}$ possible link deviations and only $n-1$ possible one-link-at-a-time link deviations.} motivates a family of equilibria indexed by the \emph{diameter} of permissible deviations.
-For a population of size $n$, \emph{Nash equilibrium in a $k$(-player) stable network} (NE$k$SN) is a configuration of links and node statuses in which no player has a profitable deviation when contemplating his action status and a subset of $k-1$ of his links, given, of course, the stability constraints for this subset.
-For $k<n$, NE$k$SN is less demanding on the players in comparison with a Nash play (i.e., when $k=n$) and is, therefore, a more tenable assumption in large populations.
+Given a player's incentives, her observed friendship links and behaviors are likely to compare favorably against her alternatives, i.e., are likely to be robust against a set of feasible deviations.
+Reasoning about the complexity of individuals' decision problem\footnote{There are $2^{n-1}$ possible link deviations and only $n-1$ possible one-link deviations.} motivates a family of equilibria indexed by the \emph{radius} of permissible deviations.
+For a fixed parameter $k$, a Nash equilibrium in a $k$-stable (NE$k$S) network emerges when no player has profitable deviation that is permissible by the stability constraints and that involves less than $k$ links.
+A feature of the proposed model is that NE$k$S networks are pairwise stable and, for $k=n$, NE$k$S networks are pairwise-Nash networks (see \citealp{Jackson2005survey} for an overview of these concepts).